 Robin DeGroat is Vice President of Operations and Executive Assistant to Jonathan.
 She has served in that role since 2007 managing business relations and special projects and oversees all aspects of the organization including membership, sponsorship, event planning, support management, presentation of research and financial administration.
 Prior to joining Pattern, Robin served as an executive assistant at Bethel Woods Center for the Performing Arts and IBEW Local 1968.
 Her undergraduate work was done at State University of New York at Buffalo.

-Eric Pierson has joined Pattern For Progress as a junior research planner.
+Eric Pierson joined Pattern For Progress as a junior research planner in March, 2017.

 Prior to joining Pattern, Eric worked for a year and a half as an assistant planner for the Monmouth County Division of Planning in New Jersey.
 With the county, he assisted in the administration of the farmland-preservation program and served as staff for the Monmouth County Agriculture Development Board, conducting site visits and preparing reports regarding the New Jersey Right to Farm Act.

 Eric earned a bachelor’s degree in natural-resource management from the University of Delaware in 2012 and a master’s degree in city & regional planning from the Bloustein School of Planning & Public Policy at Rutgers University in 2015.
-Eric will be working closely with Senior Research Planner Elijah Reichlin-Melnick on a range of projects.
+Eric works on a range of planning and economic development projects at Pattern.